geoserver/geoserver/doc/en/user/source/data/webadmin/layers.rst

   Can be empty (no limit), a single value (symmetric search) or using a ``before/after`` syntax to specify an asymmetric search range.
 Time distances should specified using the ISO period syntax.
 For example, ``PT1H/PT0H`` allows to search up to one hour before the user specified value, but not after.
+* **On nearest match fail**—What to do if the nearest match fails the acceptable interval.
+The default behavior is to use the original value and thus return an empty result, but can also be configured to throw an ``InvalidDimensionValue`` exception instead.
+In case the value is not set, it defaults to ignoring the nearest match and using the original value.
+To switch to the opposite default, set the following variable (system, environment, or web.xml, as usual): ``org.geoserver.wms.nearestFail=EXCEPTION``.
 * **Begin of data range**—A manually declared start value for the data range.
 When specified, the ``End of data range`` has to be specified also.
   Has to be either numeric, an ISO 8601 DateTime format or the string ``PRESENT``.
 If left blank GeoServer will determine the value automatically based on the data.
 When using 'PRESENT' the current DateTime of the server will be used when the capabilities document is generated.